bejminliou/phys4d-labs/Lab 7/7.typ

 = 1.
 Background

 Radioactive decay is a process in nuclear physics where atomic nuclei decay into more stable configurations.
 There are 3 main types of decay: alpha decay, beta decay, and gamma decay.
 In alpha decay, alpha particles are emitted, as a result of quantum tunneling.
 These alpha particles consist of two protons and two neutrons, drawing similarities from the helium nuclei.
 In beta decay (specifically the negative form of beta decay), neutrons are converted to protons, emitting electrons and anti-neutrinos.
-In gamma decay, high energy photons, otherwise known as gamma rays, are emitted as high-energy protons or neutrons relax, similar to how electrons in atoms relax and emit photons.
+In gamma decay, high-energy photons, otherwise known as gamma rays, are emitted as high-energy protons or neutrons relax, similar to how electrons in atoms relax and emit photons.

-Three different radioactive isotopes correspond to the different forms of radioactive decay: polonium-210 corresponds to alpha decay, strontium-90 corresponds to beta decay, cobalt-60 corresponds to gamma decay.
+Three different radioactive isotopes correspond to the different forms of radioactive decay: polonium-210 corresponds to alpha decay, strontium-90 corresponds to beta decay, and cobalt-60 corresponds to gamma decay.
 Polonium-210 (half-life of 136 days) alpha decays into stable lead-206.
-Strontium-90 (half-life of 28.8 years) beta decays into yttrium-90 (half life of 64 hours), which then beta decays into either a grounded or excited state of Zirconium-90 depending on the energy of the electron being emitted.
+Strontium-90 (half-life of 28.8 years) beta decays into yttrium-90 (half-life of 64 hours), which then beta decays into either a grounded or excited state of Zirconium-90 depending on the energy of the electron being emitted.
 Cobalt-60 (half-life of 5.27 years) beta decays into Nickel 60 which then gamma decays.
-With three different forms of radiation, a geiger counter, the tool used to measure radioactivity by counting the number of ionic particles, can measure the radioactivity.
+With three different forms of radiation, a Geiger counter can be used to measure radioactivity by counting the number of ionic particles.
 //add more detail on geiger counters
 //https://www.nrc.gov/reading-rm/basic-ref/students/science-101/what-is-a-geiger-counter.html